What Is Number? (with Examples)

 - Some are wise and some are otherwise.
 (Poet Tobias Smollett) (A plural pronoun with a plural verb)

 - Bill together with Ben is a Flowerpot Man.
-(The terms together with does not increases the number.)
+(The term "together with" does not increase the number.)

 - Bill or Ben is guilty of breaking the sunflower.